nevir/sprintly-rb/docs/API Ideas & Issues.md

 General Issues
 --------------

+https://github.com/sprintly/sprint.ly-docs is out of date; the uservoice docs seem to be more up to date.
+Might want to kill off the github repo.

 Some models embed their relationships while others don't; should be consistent.
 It seems a bit odd to embed in some cases, though: